Pinchas Rosen

-Pinchas Rosen (1 May 1887 – 3 May 1978) was an Israeli statesman, and the country's first Minister of Justice, serving three times during 1948–51, 1952–56, and 1956–61.
+Pinchas Rosen (1 May 1887 – 3 May 1978) was a German-born Israeli statesman, and the country's first Minister of Justice, serving three times during 1948–51, 1952–56, and 1956–61.
 He was also leader of the Independent Liberals and three times turned down invitations to be Israel's president.

 Biography

 Felix Pinchas Rosenblüth (later Rosen) was born in Berlin, Germany.
 He was brought up in Messingwerk Finow and attended the Wilhelms Gymnasium in Eberswalde from 1892 to 1904.
 In 1905 he left to study law at the universities of Freiburg and Berlin, graduating in 1908.
 He served in the Imperial German Army in World War I and was wounded in 1915 while on the Eastern Front.
 Always active in Zionist circles, working as chief of staff to Chaim Weizmann, Rosen was Chairman of the Zionist Federation of Germany from 1920 to 1923, and eventually migrated to Mandatory Palestine in 1926 where he practiced as a lawyer and helped create the Central European Immigrants Association.

-He was also a pivotal figure in the Israeli Philharmonic orchestra.
+He was also a pivotal figure in the Israel Philharmonic Orchestra.

 Rosen was married three times, first to Annie Lesser with whom he had two children, Hans and Dina, who with their mother settled in London in 1933 and whom Rosen visited regularly until the end of his life.
 In 1935 he married Hadassah Calvary with whom he had a daughter, Rivka, who died in 1942 aged seven; Hadassah died of cancer in 1945.
 In 1950 he married Johanna Rosenfeld (born Ettlinger) who also predeceased him.
 Through his second and third wives he gained four step sons.